arttracks/baring_art_sales/README.md

 ###Disclosures, etc.
 Use this data at your own risk.
 I've done by best to make it acurate, but I cannot swear or guarentee its acuracy.
 Please use your best judgement before basing a thesis on it.

+###Who created this?
+Who contributed?
+This data set was scanned, cleaned, and harvested by [Tracey Berg-Fulton](https://github.com/bergfulton).
+As Tracey is a human and had to do a lot of the data cleaning by hand w/software assistance, the data is likely not perfect.